Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 Field Name: TOTAL_CNT_ANGL
 Expression:
 TOTAL_CNT_ANGL = !CNT_ANGL! + !ANGL!
-Outcome: It gives the total value of the collision inthe polygons and offland for ANGL collision

-It gave me the error
+Outcome description:
+This step calculates the total number of ANGL collisions, combining polygon (on-land) and offland values.
+However, an error occurred during execution, which needs to be reviewed before proceeding.
 WARNING 002858: Certain rows set to NULL due to error while evaluating python expression: typeError: unsupported operand type +: and 'NoneType'
-- checked in the chatgpt, it says that this is a common ArcPro error, adds that one of the field has null in it, I have rechecked the both the fields both fields have no nulls.
+- checked in the chatgpt, it says that this is a common ArcPro error, adds that one of the fields has null in it, I have rechecked both the fields and both fields have no nulls.
 Not sure about this error

+#### Calculating the total individual collision type count including the offland
+Purpose: To calculate the total count of individual collision types, including both on-land and off-land data.

 Tool: Calculate field
 Input table: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL